 Higgs decays into two N_i : In B - L and L - R symmetric models, additional neutral scalars can mix with the Higgs boson.
 This can give rise to additional decay channels into two N_i , which can be observable, depending on their masses and lifetimes.
-Such signatures were studied in the context of LRSM [275, 276] and B - L models [295, 296].
+Such signatures were studied in the context of LRSM [284, 285] and B - L models [304, 305].

-Anomalous diphoton decays: In the Type II Seesaw the additional scalar particles couple directly to the Higgs boson, such that the singly and doubly charged components contribute to its loop-induced coupling to the photon [258, 297-299].
-Also Type III Seesaw contains additional charged particles that can contribute to the Higgs-to-diphoton branching ratio, see e.g. [300].
-In the LRSM, the doubly charged component of the $SU(2)R$ triplet couples rather strongly to the SM Higgs, leading to a $\mathcal{O}(100 \text{ GeV})$ lower bound on its mass [292].
+Anomalous diphoton decays: In the Type II Seesaw the additional scalar particles couple directly to the Higgs boson, such that the singly and doubly charged components contribute to its loop-induced coupling to the photon [267, 306-308].
+Also Type III Seesaw contains additional charged particles that can contribute to the Higgs-to-diphoton branching ratio, see e.g. [309].
+In the LRSM, the doubly charged component of the SU(2)R triplet couples rather strongly to the SM Higgs, leading to an O(100 GeV) lower bound on its mass [301].

-Modified Higgs self couplings: In Type I Seesaw the N_i with masses M_i of a few TeV can modify the trilinear Higgs self-coupling up to 30 percent [301].
-One would expect this modification also for the low-scale Type III Seesaw [289, 290].
+Modified Higgs self couplings: In Type I Seesaw the N_i with masses M_i of a few TeV can modify the trilinear Higgs self-coupling up to 30 percent [310].
+One would expect this modification also for the low-scale Type III Seesaw [298, 299].

-1.3.4.6 Modifications of electroweak precision observables
+Modifications of electroweak precision observables

-Neutrino mass physics can modify the theory predictions for the electroweak observables, which may be observable even if the new mass scale is above the CEPC center-of-mass energy.
-These can either occur due to virtual exchange of the new particles (which may be represented by higher dimensional operators in an EFT approach [302, 303]) or due to the production of new particles that mix with SM particles (e.g. with the active neutrinos or the SM Higgs boson).
+Neutrino mass physics can modify the theory predictions for the electroweak precision observables, which may be observable even if the new mass scale is above the CEPC center-of-mass energy.
+These can either occur due to virtual exchange of the new particles (which may be represented by higher dimensional operators in an EFT approach [314,

+315]) or due to the production of new particles that mix with SM particles (e.g. with the active neutrinos or the SM Higgs boson).

-In the context of the type I seesaw mechanism the mixings $\theta{ai} = vY{ai}/M_i$ of n_s heavy right handed neutrinos ν{Ri} with the SM neutrinos ν{La} leads to an effective violation of unitarity in the 3 × 3 mixing matrix V{ν} , which is a submatrix of the $(3 + n_s) \times (3 + n_s)$ leptonic mixing matrix \mathcal{U} [284, 304-306].
-This affects all the electroweak precision observables (EWPO).
-Such tests are mostly independent of the heavy neutrino masses M_i and they test different combinations of the active-sterile mixing parameters [284, 293, 307, 308].
-We show the corresponding possible sensitivity of the CEPC by solid and dashed blue lines in Fig. 1.30, considering a total integrated luminosity of 0.1 ab-1.
-In addition to the modified EWPO, one also expects violations of lepton universality and (apparent) violations of the unitarity of the Cabibbo-Kobayashi-Maskawa matrix [284, 294, 309- 312].
+In the context of the Type I Seesaw mechanism the mixings $\theta{ai} = vY{ai}/M_i$ of n_s heavy right handed neutrinos with the SM neutrinos leads to an effective violation of unitarity in the 3 × 3 mixing matrix V{ν} , which is a submatrix of the $(3 + n_s) \times (3 + n_s)$ leptonic mixing matrix \mathcal{U} [293, 316-318].
+This affects all the electroweak precision observables.
+Such tests are mostly independent of the heavy neutrino masses M_i , and they test different combinations of the active-sterile mixing parameters [293, 302, 311, 312].
+We show the corresponding possible sensitivity of CEPC by solid and dashed blue lines in Fig. 1.33, considering a total integrated luminosity of 0.1 ab^{-1} .
+In addition to the modified precision observables, one also expects violations of lepton universality and (apparent) violations of the unitarity of the Cabibbo-Kobayashi-Maskawa matrix [293, 303, 319-322].

-In the context of type II seesaw, the EWPTs are affected both by the triplet vev, as well as by the mass splittings [258] that enter the oblique T parameter.
-In the minimal LRSM, this splitting is predicted to be large and leads to a lower bound on the entire $SU(2)L$ triplet multiplet [292].
+In the context of Type II Seesaw, the electroweak precision observables are affected both by the triplet VEV, as well as by the mass splittings [267] that enter the oblique Tparameter.
+In the minimal LRSM, this splitting is predicted to be large and leads to a lower bound on the entire $SU(2)L$ triplet multiplet [301].